Reduce, Reuse, Recycle

 - A recycling program can benefit the students and community.

-- Locate Romania on a map in your classroom or pass out copies of the map available at the National Geographic Society website.
+- Locate Romania on a map in your classroom or online.
 Explain to students that Romania is a country with a long and complex history.
 For more than 20 years, the country was ruled by a dictator named Nicolae Ceausescu (pronounced chow-SHESS-koo), who was overthrown in 1989.
 When he was overthrown, the country started to build a free society.
 The United States tried to help; one way was by sending Peace Corps Volunteers into the country, beginning in 1991.

-- If students do not know what the Peace Corps is, give them some background information.
-Then introduce them to Nina Porzucki.
-See her biography.
+- If students do not know what the Peace Corps is, give them some background information on the organization.
+Then explain that they will be reading an essay on the Reduce, Reuse, and Recycle topic by a Peace Corps Volunteer, Nina Porzucki.

-Distribute Porzucki's letter.
-Ask students to read it, identify a problem that bothered her, and determine how she went about solving the problem.
+- Distribute the personal essay, Reduce, Reuse, Recycle.
+Ask students to read it, identify a problem that bothered the author, and determine how she went about solving the problem.
 After students have had ample time to read the letter, discuss the story with them.

 - What do the three words of the title mean?
 How do they relate to Porzucki's problem?